david1zhong/WNBA-Betting/README.md

 - There is no clear correlation between the menstrual cycle and basketball performance.
 - Some players may not menstruate regularly, or at all, due to intense physical training and other physiological factors.
 - This is most likely not profitable due to inconsistent results and sportsbook company's edge.
 It is very difficult to beat the books.
+- However, betting on games where players may be feeling the effects of menstruation, could potentially be profitable.
+Reference Period Game Stats.
 - For some players, it really is a 50/50, and should probably not bet on if you're looking to make a profit.
 However, some players, the books consistenly account for incorrectly.
 See bet list.

 ## GitHub Actions